maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

   need to do is provide it with a simple dict of module parameters mapped to their CLI equivalent.
 It also handles errors and check mode for you
 - If you need to troubleshoot inside the ansible-test container, add `--docker-terminate never` to the call inside the hacking script.
 The container will then persist even on failure, and you can debug it

+For Roles:
+- None so far

+In general:
+- Don't be afraid to rewrite your local branch history to clean up your commit messages!
+  You should familiarize yourself with `git rebase -i` if you haven't done so already.

 ## Testing Framework